Kaciras/deasync/README.md

 DeAsync uses node-gyp to compile C++ source code, so to build Deasync you may need the compilers listed in [node-gyp](https://github.com/nodejs/node-gyp).

 ## Usage

-DeAsync exports only two APIs: `deasync` for callback-style functions, and `awaitSync` for Promises.

 ### `deasync(function)`